Full-Pay Deuces Wild

 The ProsThe Cons

-The game boasts one of the highest theoretical return percentages in casino gaming.The lowest qualifying hand is the three of a kind.
+The game boasts one of the highest theoretical return percentages in casino gaming.The lowest qualifying hand is Three of a Kind.

-The variation is broadly available at online casinos.Paytables vary wildly at different online casinos.
+The variation is broadly available at online casinos.Paytables vary wildly between online casinos.

-Since in this variation the Deuces in the deck are wild cards, there are some minor deviations from the way hands are usually ranked in video poker.
-Some hand rankings are, in fact, completely omitted, which is to say if you are hoping to secure a payout with a high pair or Two Pair, you will be bitterly disappointed.
+Since in this variation the deuces in the deck are wild cards, there are some minor deviations from the way hands are usually ranked in video poker.
+Some hand rankings are, in fact, completely omitted; so, if you are hoping to secure a payout with a high pair or Two Pair, you will be bitterly disappointed.

-The payouts in Deuces Wild start at Three of a Kind which earns players an even-money reward.
-As usual, the hand that is the highest in rank is the natural Royal Flush which renders a top payout of 4,000 credits if the hand contains no wild cards.
-The second best hand is unique to Deuces Wild and consists of four deuces, with a payout of up to 1,000 for maximum-credit bets.
+The payouts in Deuces Wild start at Three of a Kind, which awards players an even-money reward.
+As usual, the highest-ranking hand is the natural Royal Flush, which yields a top payout of 4,000 credits if the hand contains no wild cards.
+The second-best hand is unique to Deuces Wild and consists of four deuces, with a payout of up to 1,000 credits for maximum-credit bets.

-The payout of the next hand, the Four of a Kind, is of essential importance since it acts as an indicator whether or not the Deuces Wild variation you are playing is full-pay.
-In full-pay Deuces Wild, the Four of a Kind pays 5 to 1 while maximum bets can secure players 25 credits.
+The payout of the next hand, the Four of a Kind, is of crucial importance because it acts as an indicator of whether the Deuces Wild variation you are playing is full-pay.
+In full-pay Deuces Wild, the Four of a Kind pays 5 to 1, while maximum bets can secure players 25 credits.
 This is followed by the Full House (3 to 1), the Flush (3 to 1), the Straight (2 to 1) and Three of a Kind, which offers even money for one-credit stakes.

-Some players may ask themselves why are the payouts of the Four of a Kind so important or whether a one-unit difference is really such a big issue.
+Some players may ask themselves why the payouts for Four of a Kind are so important or whether a one-unit difference is really such a big issue.
 In fact, this reduction is indeed an issue, especially in the long run.

-If you wish to benefit from a higher expected return throughout time, you need to look for three key numbers in a Deuces Wild paytable – the payouts for Five of a Kind, the Straight Flush, and the Four of a Kind, which are the following in the full-pay version of the game – 15/9/5.
-This is where the house practically holds no edge over the player and the game offers a positive expectation as well as long-term RTP of 100.76%.
+If you wish to benefit from a higher expected return over time, you need to look for three key numbers in a Deuces Wild paytable – the payouts for Five of a Kind, the Straight Flush and the Four of a Kind, which in a full-pay version are 15/9/5 respectively.
+This is where the house practically holds no edge over the player and the game offers a positive expectation, as well as a long-term RTP of 100.76%.

-Also, one should bear in mind the variance of Deuces Wild games is generally higher than that of other popular video poker variations, which on its own translates into a greater volatility.
-Because of this boost in volatility, Deuces Wild players need more substantial bankrolls which would prevent them from going broke before they hit a lucrative payout.
+Also, one should bear in mind the variance of Deuces Wild games is generally higher than that of other popular video poker variations, which, on its own, translates into greater volatility.
+Because of this increase in volatility, Deuces Wild players need more substantial bankrolls to prevent them from going broke before they hit a lucrative payout.

 Deuces Wild Paytable